-When he was a year old, his mother married Brett Assange.
+When he was a year old, his mother married Brett Assange, who adopted him.

-WikiLeaks posts the procedures manual for Camp Delta, the U.S. detention center in Guantanamo
+2007 - WikiLeaks posts the procedures manual for Camp Delta, the US detention center in Guantánamo Bay.

-April 5, 2010 - WikiLeaks posts a video showing a U.S. military helicopter firing on and killing two journalists and a number of Iraqi civilians in 2007.
+April 5, 2010 - WikiLeaks posts a video showing a US military helicopter firing on and killing two journalists and several Iraqi civilians in 2007.
 The military claims that the helicopter crew believed the targets were armed insurgents, not civilians.

-August 20, 2010 - Swedish prosecutors issue an arrest warrant for Assange based on allegations of sexual assault from two female WikiLeaks volunteers.
+August 20, 2010 - Swedish prosecutors issue an arrest warrant for Assange based on allegations of sexual assault.